smcgivern/abcdebc/README.md

-The game [The Fool and His Money][tfahm] hasa [puzzle][lawley] near the beginning where you are given a list of letters that make a sentence.
+The game [The Fool and His Money][tfahm] has a [puzzle][lawley] near the beginning where you are given a list of letters that make a sentence.
 The order that you click on the letters determines where they go in the sentence.
 I think of this as 'reverse hangman', because the letters are already known.
 Unfortunately, although [opinions differ][computer-guesses] on [what exactly][lookup] reverse hangman [is][missing-letters], none of them match the game I've just described!